Skip to content

 • Anti-wind technology

-The outer layer of the Crua AER is also created for all year round use.
+The outer layer of the Crua AER is also created for year-round use.

-It features a 210D rip-stop polyoxford PU coated Outer Fly with HH3000mm water repellant level and full dull silver UV 50+ coating.
+It features a 210D rip-stop polyoxford PU coated Outer Fly with HH3000mm water repellent level and full dull silver UV 50+ coating.

 It keeps the air out when needed and protects the interior from harsh weather conditions, including rain and strong winds.